jcreis/SS_StatusRetriever/README.md

 which is an extension of the Spring Framework that provides an interactive shell that allows the program to receive custom made commands while using a Spring based project.
-It can be extended to make an API capable of making HTTP requests via shell.
+It can be extended to make an API capable of making HTTP requests via shell, making the process of testing the API simple and quick.

 It's kind of a recent tool, so it's still quiet limited, but I though it would be a nice choice to deepen my knowledge in a